-As email marketing professionals, we recognize the importance of sharing our experiences and techniques with our peers.
-The 2023 State of ESPs report is a prime opportunity to cultivate this collaborative spirit: it’s one of the aspects I personally cherish the most about the email geek community, which I’ll share more about below.
+As marketing professionals, we understand the value of sharing our experiences, thoughts, and opinions with our peers.
+The 2024 State of Email is a great opportunity to cultivate this collaborative spirit: it’s one of the aspects I personally cherish the most about the email geek community, which I recount more about below.

 Once upon an email…

-When I started in the email marketing world almost 12 years ago in 2011, I knew nothing.
+When I started in the email marketing world back in 2011, I knew nothing.
 I had a couple of design jobs on my resume, had learned enough HTML to build a very old-fashioned webpage, and had garnered enough CSS to fancify a MySpace profile.
 I really didn’t know anything about the specifics of design and development for email or the craft of email marketing itself.

 When confronted with this fascinating and occasionally stupefying email beast, I turned curious, as is the reaction of so many of us who’ve stuck around in this industry.
 I learned what I could from the people I worked with, then turned my gaze outward and started devouring all the blog posts I could find.
 I recall I spent a lot of time perusing Litmus Community.
 Even then, though, I didn’t have any real sense of how other people in the industry worked.